robertchase/meander/doc/route.md

 ROUTE /foo
     METHOD PUT
         BEFORE api.before.auth [4]
+        # i am a comment
-        HANDLER api.foo.update
+        HANDLER api.foo.update  # i am a comment too
 ```

 Each line begins with a directive (eg. ROUTE, METHOD, etc).
 A directive can be preceeded by whitespace, which might help with readability.
 A directive is *not* case sensitive.
+Blank lines are ignored, and anything on a line following a `#`, is ignored.

 1. A `ROUTE` directive specifies a pattern that matches the `url` of an inbound `HTTP` request.